-Anglers typically use stringers to keep fish intended for harvest from spoiling or for high grading purposes (i.e., culling).
-However, relatively few studies have examined the effects of temporary stringer retention on the physical condition and post-release mortality of fish.
-In this study, we examined blood physiology, reflex impairment, injury and 48-hour fate of 168 Northern Pike Esox lucius after being exposed for 2 hours on one of five treatments: 1) cord stringer through the operculum, 2) cord stringer through the lower jaw, 3) metal stringer through the operculum, 4) metal stringer through the lower jaw, and 5) aerated tank control.
-Immediately after retention, blood lactate concentrations of stringer treatments were on average 42% greater relative to controls.
-Fish from the stringer treatments exhibited injuries of varying severity, most of which (e.g., gill lesions, expanded puncture wounds, swelling), were still present on surviving fish 48 hours later..
-Reflexes were impaired for all stringer fish whereas control fish tended to have all reflexes intact.
+Objective: Anglers typically use stringers to keep fish intended for harvest from spoiling or for high-grading purposes (i.e., culling).
+However, relatively few studies have examined the effects of temporary stringer retention on the physical condition and postrelease mortality of fish.
+In this study, our objective was to investigate the lethal and sublethal effects of temporarily retaining Northern Pike Esox lucius on stringers.

+Methods: We evaluated the blood physiology, reflex impairment, injury, and fate of 168 Northern Pike that were exposed for 2h on one of five treatments; (1) cord stringer through the operculum, (2) cord stringer through the lower jaw, (3) metal stringer through the operculum, (4) metal stringer through the lower jaw, and (5) aerated tank control.

+Result: Immediately after retention, blood lactate concentrations of stringer treatments were on average 42% greater relative to controls.
+Fish from the stringer treatments exhibited injuries of varying severity, most of which (e.g., gill lesions, expanded puncture wounds, swelling) were still present on surviving fish 48 h later.
+Reflexes were impaired for all stringer fish, whereas control fish tended to have all reflexes intact.
 No fish died during the treatment period.
-The highest occurrence of mortality was within the first 8 hours following retention for the cord-operculum (48%), metal-jaw (15%), and metal-operculum (19%) treatments.
-Stringers placed through the operculum had a higher mortality rate (37%) compared to stringers placed through the lower jaw (17%), regardless of stringer type.
+The highest occurrence of mortality was within the first 8h following retention for the cord-operculum (48%), metal-jaw (15%), and metal-operculum (19%) treatments.
+Stringers placed through the operculum had a higher mortality rate (37%) compared with stringers placed through the lower jaw (17%), regardless of stringer type.
 Overall, 27% of fish placed on stringers died and 68% of the remaining fish showed injuries related to stringers, while control fish showed low mortality (7%) and no meaningful injuries.

-Our results suggest that holding fish on stringers causes stress and injury levels that can result in post-release mortality.
-As such, fisheries managers should consider restricting the release of fish placed on stringers, and once placed on a stringer, fish should be regarded as part of the daily harvest-limit for a given angler.
+Conclusion: Our results suggest that holding fish on stringers causes stress and injury levels that can result in postrelease mortality.
+As such, fisheries managers should consider restricting the release of fish placed on stringers, and once placed on a stringer, fish should be regarded as part of the daily harvest limit for a given angler.